davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10.10-no_more_js -->deletes .js (javascript) files in directory and subfolders 11.11-directories --> counts number of dir and sub-dir in current directory 12.12-newest_files --> displays 10 newest made filesin current dir
+10.10-no_more_js -->deletes .js (javascript) files in directory and subfolders 11.11-directories --> counts number of dir and sub-dir in current directory 12.12-newest_files --> displays 10 newest made filesin current dir 13.13-unique --> takes a list of words as input and prints only words that appear exactly once